Tree Planting and Care

 Don't Try to Do It All Alone

 Some of your trees may have damage that's too close to call, or may have hidden damage.
-To help with such questions, a tree professional may be needed to help you decide what to do about your trees.
+You may need a tree professional to help you decide what to do.
 Don't hire just anyone who shows up at your door following a storm.
-Look for qualified arborists external link in the phone book or by contacting or city forester.
+Look for certified arborists or contact your city forester.